theodorosmalezidis/DWH_project/README.md

-# DWH_project

 # Introduction

-This project is my first step into data engineering and demonstrates the end-to-end development of a data warehouse tailored for an investment firm.
-The goal is to organize raw data stored across multiple sources into a structured, analytics-ready platform optimized for reporting and decision-making.
+This project is my first step into data engineering and demonstrates the end-to-end development of an on-premise data warehouse tailored for an investment firm.
+In this scenario, the goal is to organize raw data stored across multiple sources into a structured, analytics-ready platform optimized for reporting and decision-making.

 # Goals